P R O G R A M S

 • A photo ID (driver’s license, state identification card) was recorded at the time of transaction.

-A check is INELIGIBLE if:
+A check is INELIGIBLE for the program if:

-• It is post-dated.
+• It is post-dated

 • Both parties knew there were insufficient funds at the time of the transaction.